 Students must attend a required number of music events each semester.
-A syllabus will be distributed at the beginning of each semester which determines the number of events required to receive credit for the course.
-The number is dependent upon how many scheduled events are available during the semester.
-Each semester the list of required recitals may be amended.
-It is the obligation of the student to keep track of required events.
+A syllabus will be distributed at the beginning of each semester, determining the number of events required to receive credit for the course.
+The number depends on how many scheduled events are available during the semester.
+The student must keep track of events necessary.

 Students must attend a performance in its entirety to receive credit.
-If a student arrives late or leaves early, he/she may not receive attendance credit.
+If students arrive late or leave early, they may not receive attendance credit.
 Students must wear attire that is appropriate for evening concerts.
-(Business casual will usually suffice.)
+Business casual will usually suffice.